viluiz/solver/README.md

-# A Machine Learning Acceleration for Nonlinear PDE Solvers
+# A Machine Learning Acceleration for Nonlinear PDE Solvers - applied to multiphase porous media flow

 This repository is the official implementation of: